wireless-hippie/wireless-hippie.github.io/_posts/2021-02-01-tenerife-sunset.md

 When I was a teenager and lived in my home town in Brazil, I'd watch the sunset every day.
 It was one of the few opportunities I had to be in touch with nature.

-I grew up in a farm and until I was 5 I spent 99% of my time surrounded by what felt like endless forests, gardens and fields, filled with more animals and insects and things that I'd never assimilate completely because of its abundance and complexity.
-I think this full-on immersion in such formative years shaped me into being a deep nature's lover for life.
+I grew up in a farm and until I was 5 I spent the majority of my time surrounded by what felt like endless forests, gardens and fields, filled with more animals and insects and things that I'd never assimilate completely because of its abundance and complexity.
+I think this magnificent immersion in my formative years shaped me into being a deep nature's lover for life.

 When I was 10, my grandfather sold this farm.
 This was a very abrupt cut in my relationship with nature and this sudden change to live a fulltime city life got into me.